APPROACH AND RESSOURCES

 In an effort to better welcome and support artists from underrepresented communities, 303 has been working to improve the accessibility of its services since 2019.

-After a few informal conversations with members of the community and an evaluation of the studio’s physical accessibility by Kéroul, we sought financial support from CAM to conduct a consultation to learn about and understand the needs of the Deaf and disabled artists’ community with regards to the professional training available in Montreal and more specifically, at Studio 303.
+After a few informal conversations with members of the community and an evaluation of the studio’s physical accessibility by Kéroul, we sought financial support from CAM to conduct a consultation to learn about and understand the needs of the Deaf and disabled artists’ community in regard to the professional training available in Montreal and more specifically, at Studio 303.
 We prioritized our professional workshops rather than taking a generic, global approach.

 The consultation took place in the midst of the pandemic and was led by Maxime D.-Pomerleau, artist, cultural worker and consultant to 303.

-> Consultation
+Consultation

 Following a call for applications, we held focus group discussions with 12 artists with live art practices to discuss their desires, needs and aspirations, as well as their expectations as potential participants in Studio 303 activities.
 We also interviewed them individually about their preferred resources for training.
 These artists also individually completed a short questionnaire to share their artistic interests and preferred sources of information for training research.